frelon/suse-elemental/docs/configuration-directory.md

 # Configuration Directory Guide

-The configuration directory is the place where customers define the desired state of the image they intend to build by using the [elemental3 build](image-build-and-customization.md#elemental3-build) command.
+The configuration directory is the place where users define the desired state of the image they intend to build by using the [elemental3 build](image-build-and-customization.md#elemental3-build) command.

 Generally, the available configuaration areas that this directory supports are the following: